 For some reason, you will find different prices for the same holiday on CenterParcs.eu (the English language site for Center Parcs Europe) when compared to CenterParcs.fr (the French one), CenterParcs.nl (the Dutch one) and CenterParcs.de (the German one).

-After looking at 72 different holidays and 288 different prices, we found that CenterParcs.fr was the cheapest option 68% of the time.
+After looking at 81 different holidays and 324 different prices, we found that CenterParcs.fr was the cheapest or joint cheapest option 74% of the time.
 That's regardless of whether you are visiting a Center Parcs in Germany, France, Netherlands or Belgium.
-CenterParcs.eu was cheapest about 10% of the time whilst the Dutch site was cheapest about 15% of the time.
-The German site was only occasionally the cheapest.
+CenterParcs.eu was cheapest or joint cheapest about 12% of the time whilst the Dutch site was cheapest or joint cheapest about 7% of the time.
+The German site was cheapest or joint cheapest about 22% of the time.
 You might assume that - for example - booking a German Center Parcs would be cheapest from the German version of the Center Parcs website, but that wasn't the case in our comparison.

-So, my advice is to check prices on CenterParcs.fr and CenterParcs.eu and CenterParcs.nl.
-You could also check CenterParcs.de but we didn't find them to be cheapest very often.
+So, my advice is to check prices on CenterParcs.fr and CenterParcs.de.
+You could also check CenterParcs.eu and CenterParcs.nl but we didn't find them to be cheapest very often.

-Read the full guide if you want to see our numbers.
+Read the full guide if you want to see our 324 numbers (warning: this guide may cause drowsiness).

 For some reason, you will find different prices for the same holiday on CenterParcs.eu (the English language site for Center Parcs Europe) when compared to CenterParcs.fr (the French one), CenterParcs.nl (the Dutch one) and CenterParcs.de (the German one).

-After looking at 72 different holidays and 288 different prices, we found that CenterParcs.fr was the cheapest option 68% of the time.
+After looking at 81 different holidays and 324 different prices, we found that CenterParcs.fr was the cheapest or joint cheapest option 74% of the time.
 That's regardless of whether you are visiting a Center Parcs in Germany, France, Netherlands or Belgium.
-CenterParcs.eu was cheapest about 10% of the time whilst the Dutch site was cheapest about 15% of the time.
-The German site was only occasionally the cheapest.
+CenterParcs.eu was cheapest or joint cheapest about 12% of the time whilst the Dutch site was cheapest or joint cheapest about 7% of the time.
+The German site was cheapest or joint cheapest about 22% of the time.
 You might assume that - for example - booking a German Center Parcs would be cheapest from the German version of the Center Parcs website, but that wasn't the case in our comparison.

-So, my advice is to check prices on CenterParcs.fr and CenterParcs.eu and CenterParcs.nl.
-You could also check CenterParcs.de but we didn't find them to be cheapest very often.
+So, my advice is to check prices on CenterParcs.fr and CenterParcs.de.
+You could also check CenterParcs.eu and CenterParcs.nl but we didn't find them to be cheapest very often.

-Read the full guide if you want to see our numbers.
+Read the full guide if you want to see our 324 numbers (warning: this guide may cause drowsiness).

 Which has the most activities?
 Center Parcs UK or Center Parcs Europe?

-If we just look at the six Center Parcs Europe sites with the best reviews, there are between 93 and 122 activities on offer, so a little lower than the UK parks.
+If we just look at the seven Center Parcs Europe sites with the best reviews, there are between 50 and 132 activities on offer, so a little lower than the UK parks:

 However, these numbers might not tell the whole story.
 Some similar activities at the UK Center Parcs are counted several times.
 For example, when we looked at Elveden Forest activities, squash was listed three times in different formats whilst bowling was listed as two different activities depending on how long you play for.